Frequently asked questions (FAQ)

 How do I join Ghost Diving?

-Joining Ghost Diving is not necessary.
+Joining Ghost Diving is not always necessary.
 We would like you to start your own activity and maybe we can help you with it.
+Already taking action in your own region and you want to start a Ghost Diving chapter?
+Please do not hesitate to contact us!

 I have photos of ghost fishing, can I send them to you?